The only way to legally end your marriage in BC is by applying to the Supreme Court and obtaining a divorce order from a judge of the Supreme Court.

 Do I have to proceed in court to get divorced?

 You do not have to proceed with a court hearing in order to obtain an order for divorce from a Supreme Court judge.
 There is an option for obtaining a “desk order divorce” which is finalized by submitting a package of legal pleadings to the Supreme Court family registry.
 The registry staff will review the pleadings for procedural correctness and will present the package submitted to a judge for signing the final order for divorce.

-A desk order divorce is usually granted within 2 months of submission of a complete package to the family registry.
+A desk order divorce is usually granted within a number of months of submission of a complete package to the family registry, dependent on the current backlog the court registry is experiencing at the time.
+The Court Registry will often be able to advise you of current time estimates at the time of filing.
 Once a final order for divorce is signed by a judge, you may pickup the signed final order from the family registry and ask to obtain a divorce certificate.

 A precondition to proceeding by way of a desk order divorce is for you and your spouse to have obtained court orders or entered into a separation agreement which addresses and satisfies any and all potential family law claims possibly applicable to your family law matter.

 A submitted package of pleadings may be rejected by the family registry if it is not drafted adequately and pursuant to the Family Law Act and the Supreme Court Family Rules.

 Supreme Court forms can be difficult to comprehend and can appear intimidating due to use of legal terminology.
 To ensure the required forms are completed properly and to save you from delay of rejected pleadings, we recommend connecting with our family law lawyer to make sure you the pleadings you intend to file, are completed adequately.

 Is there such thing as a ‘friendly’ or ‘joint’ divorce?